justb4/docker-osm2pgsql/README.md

 Credits: https://github.com/Overv/openstreetmap-tile-server/
 Modified the generic Docker image to explicitly and only build osm2pgsql as to have a very recent version.
+NB starting with osm2pgsql 1.7.0 this is not required anymore.
+Now using a Debian "bookworm" base image and just apt-get install osm2pgsql!

 The GitHub repo is at:
 https://github.com/justb4/docker-osm2pgsql